tetsuo/tetsuo.github.io/content/move.md

 go E 3; go N 4; go S 1;
 ```

-- Each `go` command constructs a **Step**, representing an n-unit movement in one of the cardinal directions.
+- Each `go` command constructs a `Step`, representing an n-unit movement in one of the cardinal directions.
-- A **Move** is a sequence of steps separated by semicolons.
+- A `Move` is a sequence of steps separated by semicolons.

-The abstract syntax for Move might be defined as:
+The abstract syntax for the Move language might be defined as:

 ```
 n ∈ Nat  ::= 0 | 1 | 2 | ...